 How cash payouts are calculated?

 In short, Cash Payouts only look at the cash portion of the transaction.
 It then sets aside retail sales and tax, leaving behind only what should be split amongst services.
-It then determines the amount each artist is able to claim, using their percentage of the total invoice amount, and splits it proportionally, then rounds down to the nearest dollar so you’re not attempting to split change, leaving their remaining commission for a check payout.
+It then determines the amount each artist is able to claim, using their contribution percentage of the total sale amount, and splits it proportionally, then rounds down to the nearest dollar so you’re not attempting to split change, leaving their remaining commission for a check payout.

 As a result of this method, you’ll often see some numbers that might not make sense at first glance.
 When you run into a question such as “why am I paying out $22.00 in cash to Dave on a $500.00 tattoo when his commission is 60%?” you can trust that it’s simply because that’s all the cash there was to hand out for that particular transaction.
 REV23 Desktop ensures that you aren’t paying out more cash than is in the drawer.